Feature

 A Competitive Advantage You Can Take to Work.

-Competition in your industry can be fierce, which is why UChicago’s Medical Writing and Editing certificate program is designed to boost your skills quickly—in as little as five weeks, part-time.
+Competition in your industry can be fierce, which is why UChicago’s online Medical Writing certificate is designed to boost your skills quickly—in as little as five weeks, part-time.

 Explore Further